 The relief sought by various plaintiffs in these matters includes compensatory, abatement, restitution and punitive damages, as well as injunctive relief.
-In connection with these matters, the Company has engaged an expanded number of parties regarding possible resolution.
-Significant uncertainties remain.
-Additionally, the Company has received from the U.S. Department of Justice and the Attorneys General of numerous states subpoenas, civil investigative demands, and other requests concerning opioid-related matters.
-The Company continues to communicate with the Department of Justice with respect to purported violations of the federal Controlled Substances Act and the federal False Claims Act in dispensing opioid prescriptions at certain Walgreens locations.
+Additionally, the Company has received from the U.S. Department of Justice ("DOJ") and the Attorneys General of numerous states subpoenas, civil investigative demands, and other requests concerning opioid-related matters.
+The Company continues to communicate with the DOJ regarding purported violations of the federal Controlled Substances Act and the federal False Claims Act in dispensing prescriptions for opioids and other controlled substances at its pharmacies nationwide.